KrishnaHPatel/WebScraper/README.md

 - Extract URLs from a sitemap.
 - Fetch and extract text from web pages.
 - Save extracted data to CSV and JSON files.
-- Simple Command Line Interface -- which is a text-based interface where you can input commands that interact with a computer's operating system.
+- Includes a Simple Command Line Interface -- which is a text-based interface where you can input commands that interact with a computer's operating system.

 ## Installation